 Certifications are used to demonstrate a person’s competence against set criteria.

 AINDT is the Australian National Certification Body, providing certification in accordance with AS ISO 9712 and ISO 18436.
-This means that if you become certified through AINDT, you will receive a certification that verifies that you have fulfilled the requirements of those relevant standards.
+This means that if you become certified through AINDT, you will receive a certification that verifies you have fulfilled the requirements of those relevant standards.

 - Successful completion of approved training